yugabyte/ybu/TFE/YBU-58/ybu-58.md

 ## Introduction

 In this hands-on lab, you will run a PostgreSQL workload on a multi-node Yugabyte Universe.
-In this example, you will use a three node cluster in a multi-zone topology that was set up previously.
+In this example, you will use a three node cluster in a multi-zone topology that was set up in a previous lab .
 Each node will reside in the same region, but in a different availability zone.
 The purpose is to validate the Yugabyte Universe is functioning properly as well as examine the metric tools on the Yugabyte Platform.

 ## Prerequisites